rahulsavani/pelican_homepage/content/pages/index.rst

 I am a Professor in the Department of Computer Science at the University of Liverpool.
-I work on problems at the interface of economics/finance and computer science.
-I have worked extensively on equilibrium computation for game-theoretic models of strategic interaction.
+I work on problems at the interface of game theory/economics/finance and computer science.
+I have worked extensively on equilibrium computation for game-theoretic models of strategic interaction, recently focusing also on multi-agent reinforcement learning.
 I have also worked as a consultant on a variety of algorithmic trading projects.